Welcome to my practice

 Thank you for visiting my website to learn more about my practice.

-Additionally, I provide psychiatric evaluations for adolescents and adults.
+Additionally, I occasionally provide psychiatric evaluations for adolescents and adults.
 Evaluations are designed to identify strengths and foster understanding of each individual's unique abilities to contribute to success in life.

 As an educator and keynote speaker, I present locally and nationally at conferences, giving presentations to educators, students, and parents on adolescents and related topics.
 Past topics have included Mental Health in Teens, Teaching in the 21st Century Digital Age, Parenting in the Digital Age, Neuroscience & The Teen Brain, Best Practices in Teaching.